 Why, those topics allowed you to EASILY use your sense of humor and natural comedy talent without much thought.
 Also notice that you didn’t stop and “write” what you were going to say in advance.

 You should also be aware that there are certain things that “trigger” your sense of humor and allow you to use your comedy talent that wouldn’t provide the same “trigger” for someone else.

 So if you want to know some real secrets for a creating a stand-up comedy routine that gets the big laughs, here they are:

 - Choose things to talk about that activate your sense of humor and that most people (not just coworkers, friends and family members will understand).

 - Learn to structure what you are going to say in order to develop the tightest act possible (this is done with a computer or using paper but IS NOT crafting “jokes” from thin air).

 - Realize that a stand-up comedy routine is a ROUTINE which means that it is routine to you — just like when you tell the same stories about your life to new people that you meet.
 (HINT: A stand-up comedy routine is usually MUCH tighter than conversational stories that you tell new people you meet).

 However, if you are looking for some sort of “generic” comedy topics that magically work — well, I wish you the best on that because you are essentially playing the lotto when it comes to “finding” some sort of comedy topic that will get you what you want which is big laughs.

-If you don’t get anything out of this article, just know this:
+If you don’t get anything out of this article, just contemplate this:

-If you are a funny person in everyday life, you already have HOURS of potential comedy material to tap into without the hassle and frustration of having to “find” some sort of off-the-shelf comedy topics or having to write jokes out of thin air.
+If you’re a funny person in everyday life, you already have HOURS of potential comedy material to tap into if you know how to do it without the hassle and frustration of having to “find” some sort of off-the-shelf comedy topics or having to write jokes out of thin air.